phesketh-igtp/RutiSeq-nf/README.md

 - `--workDir` : This is where all the intermediate files will be stored.
 It is recommended to use a scratch storage for this, as it will generate high quanities of files that can eventually be removed once the workflow has compelted.

+- `--pairwise_split` : This is the level of splitting for the pairwise analysis.
+It can be set to `none`, `sub`, or `main`.
+The default is `none`, which means that no splitting will be performed, and all genomes will be analyzed together.
+If you have a large number of genomes, it is recommended to use `sub` or `main` to split the analysis by lineage or sub-lineage.
+See workflow modications below for more information.

 ### Example submissions to a computing clusters

 Customisation of the profile.config will be required to ensure that the nextflow script is submitted to the correct computing cluster type.
 Currently, support is provided for a Sun Grid Engine (SGE) cluster.
 The following example is for a SGE cluster, but the script can be modified to work with other cluster types.